mozilla/webmaker-curriculum/README.md

 #See the wiki
-The [wiki associated with this Github repo](https://github.com/mozilla/webmaker-curriculum/wiki) has tons of information about Web literacy Clubs and links out to other plans and resources.
+The [wiki associated with this Github repo](https://github.com/mozilla/webmaker-curriculum/wiki) has tons of information about Clubs and links out to other plans and resources.
 Definitely give it a look!
+What we're currently working on can be found in the [Issues](https://github.com/mozilla/webmaker-curriculum/issues) section.

 #Remix this!